 Dog Sharing Tips

 There is no one way to set up a dog sharing arrangement.
-But there are steps you can take to for a smoother process.
+But there are steps you can take for a smoother process.

 1. Take a “test drive.”
 You could argue that it might be emotionally difficult for a pet to be passed around, but it beats sitting in a crate all day.
 To determine whether you’re cut out for dog ownership, do a dry run.
-Try going to Rover for dog sitting and other canine opportunities.
+Try volunteering to foster an adoptable dog from a local animal rescue.

 2. Vet potential “co-parents.”
 Are your potential partners responsible?
 Do they live nearby?
 Do they seem to have similar values as you and your family?
 Are they couch potatoes or do you think they’ll take the dog for walks?
 These are important questions to ask yourself—and ask them—before you commit to anything.